I get it.

 7. Buying Enough Inventory to Fill the Store – This one is very important.
 Have you ever entered a boutique and it felt cluttered and overwhelming?
 Or what about a boutique that was way too sparse?

 When you have a brick and mortar clothing boutique, then you must have a retail shelf and space plan to understand how you want customers to flow through the store (which can help you increase sales) and ensure you have the right amount of inventory.
 You want enough options available, but not too much that potential customers don’t know where to look first.
+That’s why it’s so important to understand how to buy inventory, especially if you’ve never worked as a retail buyer before.

 8. Hiring Staff – The size of your boutique and the volume of customer traffic will determine how many salespeople you need.
 Even if you have a small space, you will need at least one salesperson to help, whether they are helping with checkout or bringing a customer an item in their size from the storeroom.